liferay/liferay-docs/develop/tutorials/articles/customizing-liferay-portal-with-hooks/99-advanced-customization-with-ext-plugins.markdown

             - `ext-web/`
                 - `docroot/`

-At this point, you might be wondering what these directories are for.
 Here are detailed explanations of the `/docroot/WEB-INF/` subdirectories:

-`ext-impl/src`: Contains the `portal-ext.properties` configuration file, custom implementation classes, and classes that override core classes within `portal-impl.jar`, in advanced scenarios.
+`ext-impl/src`: Contains the `portal-ext.properties` configuration file, custom implementation classes, and classes that override core classes from `portal-impl.jar`.

 `ext-lib/global`: Contains libraries to be copied to the application server's global classloader upon deployment of the Ext plugin.